 If you are a traveller that has a unique concept of travelling, then you’d do far better than a travel profile that copies high-quality photos from Google and posts them on Instagram.
 Remember, people want to see people.
 People want to follow others’ lives and stories.
 Not just photographs.
 I’d rather follow a traveller who has a unique concept than follow a profile that posts random high-quality ultra well-edited photographs.
 You see my point?
 I’d rather follow someone who is unique and has a story behind their content even if it is mediocre concerning photography ‘quality’ than to follow a not-a-human profile with top-notch photography content.

-Example of above would be perhaps a traveller who likes to Travel on budget.
-I know so many travellers that do that.
-Travellers who manage to get around the world on almost nothing.
+Example of the above would be perhaps a traveler who likes to Travel on a budget.
+I know so many travelers that do that.
+Travelers who manage to get around the world on almost nothing.
 That story interests me.
 It’s something different and unique.
-I’d instead follow a traveller on Instagram who is from my city than follow someone who is not.
-You get what I’m trying to say?
+I’d instead follow a traveler on Instagram who is from my city than follow someone who is not.
+Do you get what I’m trying to say?
 People want to follow people they can resonate with.
 People want to relate to you in some way or the other.
 If you’re too worried about the quality of your content and photography skills, then good for you but remember that that is secondary to having a story behind your content.

 Hashtags, The Gateway to Discovery

 Let’s get into hashtags now.
 What do they do?
 What hashtags are perfect for me?

 The truth of the matter is that Instagram is not a search engine.
 No one goes to Instagram to search and find results.
 People go to Instagram to catch-up with the people they already follow.
 I doubt that many Instagrammers log-in to Instagram with the aim to search for hashtags and what is happening with those hashtags.
 Instagram is not a searching platform.
 People use Instagram to follow those that they either already know, or have heard from peers or have discovered on other platforms.